 All of the meals are served cafeteria style with sufficient choices to meet nearly any dietary need.
-If you have specific needs please contact the Academy Registrar.
+If you have specific needs please let us know.

 Meals are cafeteria style thus most needs can be met, however, in special case please give us plenty of notice.

 Because individual tastes vary widely it is hard to answer however there is variety and choice.
 In two chaplain events that I attended no complaints were received concerning the price, quantity, quality, and variety of the food available.

-We expect that you will use your cell phone while you are at the Academy but please understand that all student cell phones will be switched off during class time.
+We expect that you will use your phone while you are at the Academy but please understand that all phones will be switched off during class time.
 Calls may be made or received at other times.

 Due to the location of the training it is necessary for all trainers and trainees to have a current background check.

 Yes, you may invite family, friends, department personnel, and others to graducation.
 You might invite them for dinner and then there will be a reception following.

 We consider this a formal occasion.
 If you have a dress uniform please wear it.
 If not we recommend coat and tie for men and dresses or pants suits for women.

-PFCTA offers two housing options for our out of area students.
-Both are in close proximity to the airport and equal distance from the training academy:
+PFCTA recommends two hotels for our out of area students.
+Both are in close proximity to the airport and equal distance from the training academy.

 Holiday Inn Express